vonKristoff/twiimer/Readme.md

 *	`remove` - remove an `executable` from a particular clock
 *	`tween` - call the tweener and bind a target

+It is now possible to create a random interval clock between a min / max range by passing a `rangeMax` value to the `create` method. _see example below_

 ---

 ##example usage